 Carers Link is still here to help local carers, and our staff are available for you to talk to – just call us on 0800 975 2131 or email email@example.com.
 At the moment:

 - Staff are working to a hybrid model of home and office working and our office is not always staffed, so please call to arrange a meeting.
 We can meet you in person if you would like, but information, support and advocacy are all available via other means.
 If there is a way of communicating that works for you let us know and we will try and use it.
 If you do need to meet us in person we will take all necessary precautions to keep you and us safe.

 - Our Carers Call service is continuing as much as we can.
 We will try and enable your usual volunteer to phone you but this may have to change.

-- Our groups and training sessions are mostly being held online and some are being held in person so that you can choose what suits you .
+- Some of our groups and training sessions are being held online and some are being held in person so that you can choose what suits you .
 Check out our latest newsletter to find out what’s happening.
-Our young carer groups are now meeting in person.
+Our young carer groups are all meeting in person.

 - For more information click on the image to the left